 Liquor Licence Applications

-The following municipal information and documentation must be provided to the AGCO in order to support an application for a new liquor sales licence or an outdoor addition to an existing liquor licence:
+The following municipal information and documentation must be provided to the AGCO in order to support an application for a new liquor sales licence for an extension of a licensed premises to an existing liquor licence:

 Municipal Information Form

 A Municipal Information Form must be completed and signed by an applicant’s local municipal clerk’s office.
 This form indicates whether the area in which the premises will be located is “wet”, “damp” or “dry” (in relation to the sale of liquor).
 It is the applicant’s responsibility to upload the signed form to their iAGCO online portal.